tom-mohr/clevertable/README.md

 | false        |   | 0            |
 | true         |   | 1            |

-If no positive or negative value is specified, a set of strings commonly used to indicate positive / negative values is tested against the available data.
+If no positive or negative values are specified, a set of strings commonly used to indicate positive / negative values is tested against the available data.
-For instance, in the example above, the specified arguments would have been identified automatically as positive and negative.
+For instance, in the example above, the specified arguments would have been inferred automatically as positive and negative.

 If this approach is not successful, the lexically smallest value is chosen as the `negative` argument and the `positive` argument is left empty, causing all other values to be treated as positive: